 The SteelSeries Aerox 3 and the Logitech G502 HERO are very different.
 The SteelSeries is better suited for ultra-light gaming and is significantly lighter due to its honeycomb body, while the Logitech is better suited for MMOs because it has many more buttons.
 The Logitech has a right-handed ergonomic design that's more comfortable than the SteelSeries's ambidextrous shape.
 It has a wider CPI range, a lower lift-off distance, and lets you adjust the sensitivity in smaller increments.
 The Logitech has better build quality overall, but the SteelSeries has higher quality feet.

 The Cooler Master MM720 and the SteelSeries Aerox 3 are similar wired mice with a lightweight honeycomb body and a standard right-handed button layout.
 The Cooler Master is much lighter, and its ergonomic shape is more comfortable, but it might not be to everyone's liking, in which case, the SteelSeries' ambidextrous shape might be a better choice.
-The Cooler Master's cable and feet are of higher quality, its sensor has a wider CPI range and lower lift-off distance.
+The Cooler Master's cable and feet are of higher quality, and its sensor has a wide CPI range and lower lift-off distance.
 The SteelSeries has a better build quality and is fully compatible with macOS, which the Cooler Master isn't.